jaxon-php/jaxon-bootbox/README.md

 Bootbox for Jaxon
 =================

-This package implements javascript alert in Jaxon applications using the Bootstrap Bootbox library. http://bootboxjs.com.
+This package implements javascript alert and confirmation dialogs in Jaxon applications using the Bootstrap Bootbox library. http://bootboxjs.com.

 Features